ikovic/react-testing-library-course/README.md

 We're going to be learning how to write tests with React and [react-testing-library](https://github.com/kentcdodds/react-testing-library).
 It's going to be fantastic.

+## My Comments

+Following along the youtube [video](https://www.youtube.com/watch?v=w6KCDFssHFA).
+I'll comment in the order of the exercises as in the linked video.

+- `react-dom.js`: render a component to DOM in memory and then use DOM API to find and query the elements for required values.
+Things I learned: Element is a specialized Node, which is actually a global interface for all possible elements in a DOM tree

 ## Pre-requisites: